Theories of rhetoric and composition pedagogy: Cognitivism

 The pedagogy of cognitivism prevalent in the early 1970s and early 1980s also promotes the idea of process over product, but it is a more scientific approach to composition studies and is opposed to moderate expressivism in many ways.
 Abstractly speaking, cognitivists believe that thinking exists in the mind apart from language and are concerned with understanding how language—or writing—is developed from mental processes of the mind.
 Cognitivists are primarily concerned with the goals of a writer, the decisions made during the writing process by the mind.
 Andrea Lunsford addresses the importance of understanding the cognitive mental faculties involved during composition, claiming that the best way to facilitate the writing process is through workshops and discussion rather than lecture-based instruction.
+In practice, classrooms are used as a place to evaluate and adapt theory through students and their processing techniques.
+This is through individual experience, allowing exploration, and rejecting rigidity in the production of knowledge.
 Researchers like cognitivist Sondra Perl conduct extensive studies of the composing process and the stages through which a writer goes in order to better understand how to teach writing.
 Cognitivists Linda Flower and John Hayes see an exigency in composition studies to understand how and why a writer makes the choices they do during the writing process.
 Their research led them to claim that writing is a non-linear, hierarchal, goal-driven process.
 In addition, they concentrate their study of composition on the protocol of the writing process, including planning, translating, embedding, and reviewing.
 While like expressivists in their greater concern with the process of writing than with the final product, distinguishing them from the essay-driven pedagogy of current-traditional rhetoric, cognitivism proposes a more scientific approach by studying universal cognitive faculties of the mind in order to better understand the composition process.